galaxyproject/galaxy-hub/src/events/2021-04-gr4-education/index.md

 ## Please Register

-IPlease **[register your interest](https://docs.google.com/forms/d/e/1FAIpQLSeM__PCTmdpTDXxS-ArgDVmhSJLV9ij1qRan7emOFzAOXn9OQ/viewform)** in attending.
+Please **[register your interest](https://docs.google.com/forms/d/e/1FAIpQLSfdfAxMw3ER-XSQJxDNRF60we3sNcDDL1toENmUlGxuNPqIhQ/viewform)** in attending.
 We will send you a reminder and a link prior to the webinar.